uidaholib/dds-student-workflow/index.md

 Welcome to the U of I Data and Digital Services workflow repository, where you'll find information relating to digitization, metadata, and other tasks.

-If you are a **student** working on a Digital Initiatives or CDIL project, the first four tabs will be most relevant to your work.
+If you are a **student** working on a Digital Initiatives or CDIL project, the first five tabs (Overview -> Students) will be most relevant to your work.

 If you are a **community member** interested in our workflow, please refer to the last "Community" tab for further information about digitization.